qazwart/ivy.dir/README.txt

 easier to do such things are loop through a set of files and includes if/then/else logic.

+This project was setup for Subversion.
+The idea is to create a Subversion project (like trunk/ivy.dir), then have other projects use svn:externals to include the ivy.dir project into their project.
+You can do something similar with Perforce when creating a view.
+And Git sub-tree merges.

 This project makes integration into Jenkins so much easier to do, and the structure of this project works very closely with Jenkins.
 For example, the Ivy cache has been redefined to allow each Jenkins executor